hochbaumGroup/HNCcorr/README.md

 [![Documentation](https://readthedocs.org/projects/hnccorr/badge/?version=latest&style=flat)](https://hnccorr.readthedocs.io)
 ![Travis-CI status](https://travis-ci.com/hochbaumGroup/HNCcorr.svg?branch=master)

 The HNCcorr algorithm identifies cell bodies in two-photon calcium imaging movies.
 We provide a Python 3 implementation as well as a legacy Matlab implementation.
 The software is freely available for non-commercial use.
-See license for details.
+See license file for details.

 The HNCcorr algorithm is described in our [ArXiv paper](https://arxiv.org/abs/1703.01999):